IVA Pros and Cons

 Interest and charges are frozen

-As soon as your IVA is approved, all interest and charges on included debts are frozen.
+As soon as your IVA’s approved, all interest and charges on included debts are frozen.

 Support every step of the way

-From the moment you enquire to the end of your arrangement, you’ll have expert guidance and support – including annual reviews to make sure your payments stay affordable.
+From the moment you first reach out for help to the end of your arrangement, you’ll have expert guidance and support – including annual reviews to make sure your payments stay affordable.

 Things to consider when it comes to an IVA